-It is the Principal Investigator's responsibility to work with the Department of Administration and Finance for the mandatory documentation of cost sharing committed in the approved budget (see Section III, D for cost sharing procedures).
+It is the Principal Investigator's responsibility to work with the Business Office for the mandatory documentation of cost sharing committed in the approved budget (see Section III, D for cost sharing procedures).

 Systems for capturing documentation already exist for common forms of University cash and in-kind cost sharing, such as indirect costs related to Huston-Tillotson University direct costs, salaries, and fringe benefits.
-Salaries and effort must be reported to the Department of Administration and Finance quarterly.
+Salaries and effort must be reported to the Business Office quarterly.
 In determining the level of effort for a sponsored project, teaching load and other assigned duties of individuals, in addition to other cost sharing commitments, must be considered.
 Time must be available for the individuals to perform on the project both for pay and for contributed effort.

-For any third-party cost sharing, the PI should work with the sponsor, the Department of Administration and Finance, and the Office of Sponsored Programs to ascertain what constitutes appropriate documentation for cost sharing.
+For any third-party cost sharing, the PI should work with the sponsor, the Business Office, and the Office of Sponsored Programs to ascertain what constitutes appropriate documentation for cost sharing.
 The PI should then inform the third party cost sharer of the schedule and nature of the required documentation.